bcgov/data-publication/pages/dsg_bcdc_roles_responsibilities.md

 If you are a director with responsibility for the business (i.e., if you have authority based on legislation or policy), then you are probably also the _Data Custodian_.

-Unless this custodianship role is formerly assigned to someone else, you have the obligations and accountability described here.
+Unless this custodianship role is formally assigned to someone else, you have the obligations and accountability described here.

 + For the purpose of managing data in the BC Data Catalogue, you are a _Data Custodian_ if you are an Executive Director of a branch.